Para0x/Fahdon---A-Skyrim-Together-Experience/Readme.md

 10. Press `;` to open the Autobody menu and select the preset for the race you have chosen.
 The body will auto-conform to the correct preset.
 11. Press F2 to open the Reborn UI and connect to your server!
 12. Have fun!

+Notes for Character Creation:
+> **Do not** save presets or **use any racemenu sliders past the Face Overlays**.
+This includes Expressions, as well as any form of sculpting.
+Failure to abide by this will result in the other player CTDing.

 ## Adding mods to Fahdon